luisantunesdeveloper/download-tester/README.md

 const emitters = dt.execute([req1, req2]);
 ```

-From the responses above the following events are available to be listened:
+From the emitters above the following events are available to be listened:

 ```
 for(let key in emitters) {